-This brand new pass will be released in April, 2016.
 This pass covers Narita airport, Greater Tokyo, Gala Yuzawa, Nikko, whole part of Tohoku region, Hakodate, Otaru, Noboribetsu, Lake Toya and Sapporo.
 You also may use this pass to get Lake Kawaguchi and Hakone even though this pass covers these trips partially.
 You cannot use this pass to get central, northern and eastern Hokkaido, such as Furano, Asahikawa, Shiretoko, Kushiro.
-Japan Rail Pass (a.k.a.
-JR Pass) is better choice if you intend to visit these places.
+JR Pass is better choice if you intend to visit these places.

-- 4.5 Trip to Nikko or Kinugawa-Onsen from Shinjuku or Ikebukuro by direct limited express train, Nikko or Kinugawa
+- Trip to Nikko or Kinugawa-Onsen from Shinjuku or Ikebukuro by the limited express train, Nikko or Kinugawa

-- 4.6 Trip to Nikko from Tokyo by Shinkansen and local train
+- Trip to Nikko from Tokyo by the Shinkansen and a local train

-- 4.7 Trip to Gala Yuzawa from Tokyo by Shinkansen
+- Trip to Gala Yuzawa from Tokyo by the Shinkansen

-- 4.8 Trip to Odawara, Atami or Izukyu-Shimoda from Tokyo by limited express train, Odoriko or Super View Odoriko
+- Trip to Odawara, Atami or Izukyu-Shimoda from Tokyo by the limited express train, Odoriko or Super View Odoriko

 Prices and valid period